hyuna-ham/hyuna-ham.github.io/_posts/2022-05-14-Text-Analysis.md

 Bochkay, K., Hales, J., & Chava, S. (2020).
 Hyperbole or reality?
 Investor response to extreme language in earnings conference calls. _Accounting Review_, 95 (2), 31-60.

 Brown, N. C., Crowley, R. M., & Elliott, W. B. (2020).
 What are you saying?
-Using topic to detect financial misreporting. _Journal of Accounting Researc_h, 58 (1), 237-291.
+Using topic to detect financial misreporting. _Journal of Accounting Research_, 58 (1), 237-291.

 De Bondt, W. F., & Thaler, R. (1985).
 Does the stock market overreact? _Journal of finance_, 40 (3), 793-805.